thampiman/Android-Projects/README.md

     ]
 }
 ```
 Once these cards are created, they have to be copied onto the SD storage of the device in the *FlashCards* folder.
-When the application is opened on the device, it processes all the JSON files in the *FlashCards* folder and persists each deck into an SQLite database.
+When the app is opened on the device, it processes all the JSON files in the *FlashCards* folder and persists each deck into an SQLite database.

-The following screenshots show how the JSON file is processed and displayed in the Android application.
-The cards in the deck are randomised every time the deck is opened in the app.
+The following screenshots show how the JSON file is processed and displayed in the Android app.
+The cards in the deck are randomised every time the deck is opened.

 ![FlashCards Main Screen](flashcards_main.png)